Communities

 I understand that, but I don't want to have separate .xinitrc files or change them based on use case.
 I want to keep one basic .xinitrc and then pass additional commands to my X session based on the situation.

-Quasímodo‭ wrote over 1 year ago · edited over 1 year ago
+Quasímodo‭ wrote about 2 years ago · edited about 2 years ago

 I'm afraid you can't do that.
 See man startx xinit.
 You can create a wrapper that writes a xinitrc before launching startx, though.

-mcp‭ wrote over 1 year ago · edited over 1 year ago
+mcp‭ wrote almost 2 years ago · edited almost 2 years ago

 That's actually an interesting idea, and probably the best solution.
 I will give it more thought.